Sh1penfire/Lemonade/README.md

 # Lemonade
+(Put on hold because of (somewhat dumb) projects I already have on)

 A unity game for no reason at all, soon moving to Open GL if the game is fun enough

 The test of the game game is planned to include